Morval parish council are going to hold virtual parish council meetings until further notice.

 The Outlook magazine is a newsletter edited and delivered by local volunteers to all homes within the parish so that residents are kept up to date with local events, matters of interest and Parish Council and church business.

 Morval Parish Council consists of 10 local councillors.
 It has one employee, the parish clerk.
-It meets on the first Wednesday of each month and starts at 7:30pm.
+It holds a virtual meeting on the first Wednesday of each month and starts at 7:00pm.
 The Annual Parish meeting is held before the main Parish Council meeting in April whilst the Annual Council meeting is held before the main Parish Council meeting in May.
 Members of the public are most welcome at all meetings.